 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-If you want to complete a longer multi-day trail in the Torres del Paine National Park, chances are you are thinking camping.
+If you want to complete a longer multi-day trail in the Torres del Paine National Park, chances are you are thinking of camping.
 Camping is significantly cheaper than the Refugios and accommodation options in the park along the trails.

 So for that reason, in this blog, I have laid out all of the information about camping in the Torres del Paine National Park including information on each individual campsite with how to book, the prices, and amenities offered.